Infertility in women

 Manheimer E, Zhang G, Udoff L, Haramati A, Langenberg P, Berman BM, Bouter LM.
 Effects of acupuncture on rates of pregnancy and live birth among women undergoing in vitro fertilisation: systematic review and meta-analysis.
 BMJ.
 2008 Mar 8;336(7643):545-9.
 Epub 2008 Feb 7.

-Practice Committee of the American Society for Reproductive Medicine; Practice Committee of the Society for Assisted Reproductive Technology.
-Guidelines on number of embryos transferred.
+Practice Committee of American Society for Reproductive Medicine; Practice Committee of Society for Assisted Reproductive Technology.
+Criteria for number of embryos to transfer: a committee opinion.
 Fertil Steril.
-2009 Nov;92(5):1518-9.
-Epub 2009 Oct 17.
+2013 Jan;99(1):44-6.
+Epub 2012 Oct 22.